-'''

-Package\ error = (Column\ 9\ value) - (labeled\ volume)
+$$Package\ error = (Column\ 9\ value) - (labeled\ volume)$$

-'''

-12. Repeat Steps 2 through 11 for the second package chosen for tare.
+12. Repeat Steps 2 through 11 for the second package chosen or tare (Amended 2010 and 2019)

-Example Worksheet for Possible Violation in Checking Paint (add additional rows as needed) 1.
+Example Worksheet for Determining Possible Violation in Checking Paint (add additional rows as needed) 1.
 Labeled Volume 2.
 Gross Weight 3.
 Lid Weight (Wet - Dry) 4.
 Liquid Level 5.
 Tare 6.
 Water Volume 7.
 Net Wt. = 2 - 5 8.
 Weight of Labeled Volume = 7 × 1 ÷ 6 9.
 Package Volume = 6+[(3÷7)×6)]

-Note: A gravimetric procedure can be used if the weights of the labeled volume for the first two packages do not differ from each other by more than one division on the scale (if they meet this criterion, check the rest of the sample gravimetrically and record in Column 8).
+Note: A gravimetric procedure can be used if the weights of the labeled volume for the first two containers do not differ from each other by more than one division on the scale (if they meet this criterion, check the rest of the sample gravimetrically and record in Column 8).
+The weight of a given volume of paint often varies considerably from container to container; therefore, volumetric measurement may prove necessary for the entire sample using the headspace procedure in Step 8.
+To determine the volume and enter the Package Volume in Column 9.
+Proceed to procedures in Section 2.3.7.
+"Evaluate for Compliance".